zalando/postgres-operator/docs/user.md

 ```

 Note, that the minimum volume size to properly run the `postgresql` resource is
 `1Gi`.
-If a lower value is set in the manifest the operator will cancel ADD,
+If a lower value is set in the manifest the operator will cancel ADD or
-UPDATE or SYNC events on this resource with an error.
+UPDATE events on this resource with an error.

 ## Watch pods being created